35 Idioms About Secrets

 • He let the cat out of the bag before the party.

-Other ways to say: Slip up, tell without meaning to
+Other ways to say: Slip up, reveal by mistake, blurt out

 3. Keep something under wraps